 Many insurance plans provide coverage for Phase II Pulmonary Rehabilitation.
 Our staff will verify your insurance coverage prior to your enrollment in the program.

 Phase III Rehab is generally not covered by insurance, but it is very reasonable.
 We will be happy to discuss any financial concerns you may have with you.

 Entry into this program requires referral from your physician.
-You will be required to participate in either an exercise stress test or a six minute walk test before beginning the program.
+You will be required to participate in a six minute walk test before beginning the program.
 You may be required to take a breathing function test.
 These tests will be used to assist the rehab team in developing an exercise prescription specific to your needs and abilities.

-Treatment is provided at location near our NGMC Gainesville campus:
+Treatment is provided at locations in both Gainesville and Braselton.